BONSAMURAIS/bonsai.uno/README.md

 ## Rerendering

-Install `staticjinja` using pip in a new virtualenv, then run `staticjinja build` in this directory.
+Install `staticjinja` using pip in a new virtualenv, then run `./render_site.py` in this directory.